sillsdev/web-languageforge/README.md

 ng lint
 ```

+Or just use VS Code with this project's recommended extensions.

 ### Angular Unit Testing

 To run front end unit tests, make sure `ng serve` and `dotnet run` are **not** running (_CTRL-C_ to end them), then from the repo root